rfordatascience/tidytuesday/data/2021/2021-08-24/readme.md

 > of lemur species are at risk of extinction.
 Our mission is to learn
 > everything we can about lemurs – because the more we learn, the better
 > we can work to save them from extinction.
 They are endemic only to
-> Madagascar, so it’s essentially a one-shot deal: once lemurs are gone
+> Madagascar, so it's essentially a one-shot deal: once lemurs are gone
 > from Madagascar, they are gone from the wild.
 >
 > By studying the variables that most affect their health, reproduction,